Unhappy Customer? Let Them Decide What to Pay

-“We guarantee a full money-back guarantee if you are not satisfied”, I wrote.
-“So its up to you.
+“We have a full money-back guarantee if you are not satisfied,” I wrote.
+“So it’s up to you.
 Please pay whatever you think is appropriate, from nothing upwards.”

 A few days later a cheque arrived, with a note saying she had decided to pay 76% of the fee.
 I have no idea how she arrived at that %, but it seemed more than fair.
 Once again I was reminded that people are reasonable and rarely take advantage if you are fair and open with them.

 Do try it: If you have an unhappy customer, leave it to them – ask them what they want to pay.

 We are leading a movement to create happy, empowered and productive workplaces.